jsassu20/MSI-H97M-E35-Catalina-OC/README.md

 - macOS 10.15.x (Catalina)
 - OpenCore Configuration (Runs Awesome)
 - AirPort AC WiFi 1.3Gb/s (Broadcom BCM94360CD) *
-  - WiFi requires a PCIe x2 adapter with Apple's proprietary 12+6 pin port.
+  - PCIe x2 adapter with Apple's proprietary 12+6 pin port is required.
-  - Bluetooth requires a USB 2 motherboard header (or a free USB 2 port if you modify the included cable)
+  - Bluetooth functionality uses the motherboards internal USB hub which needs to connect to a 9 pin USB 2.0 header on the motherboard.
+  - The cable can be modified to work with any available USB port if no header exists
-    - Included cable is a standard 4 pin USB 2.0 cable with a MB header plug
+    * Included cable is a standard 4 pin USB 2.0 cable with a MB header plug
-    - Cut off the header and Splice in a male USB 2.0 plug from any USB cable
+    * Cut off the header and Splice in a male USB 2.0 plug from any USB cable
-    - Just solder the 4 colored wires on both cables to eachother
+    * Just solder the 4 colored wires on both cables to eachother
       - Red to Red
       - Black to Black
       - White to White